 Howard frequently speaks on the subject of civil rights and police misconduct.
-Howard was a Givelber Distinguished Visiting Lecturer in Public Interest Law Northeastern University School of Law during the fall quarter of 2009.
+He has recently spoken at continuing legal education seminars on drafting a civil rights complaint, witness preparation and the state wrongful conviction statute.
+Howard was a Givelber Distinguished Visiting Lecturer in Public Interest Law at Northeastern University School of Law during the Fall quarter of 2009.
 He taught a course on civil rights litigation against law enforcement officers and local government entities.
 Howard spoke at a workshop for advocates on prisoner’s rights litigation at Yale Law School in March 2010.
 He was invited to speak at a hearing before the Massachusetts Advisory Committee of the U.S. Commission on Civil Rights on civil rights issues in the Lawrence, Massachusetts Police Department.
 In 2009 Howard spoke about the constitutionality of strip searches at two continuing legal education seminars, one at the University of Puerto Rico in San Juan and another at Georgetown University Law Center in Washington, D.C.
 He also spoke on litigating wrongful conviction claims to lawyers at Suffolk University School of Law.
 Howard spoke on providing services to people who were convicted and later exonerated at the Innocence Network Conference at Harvard Law School in March 2007, and he spoke to lawyers and judges about the qualified immunity defense at the 2007 U.S. District Court of Massachusetts Judicial Conference.

 Howard has lectured to police groups including the Boston Police Academy, FBI National Academy Associates of New England, and International Association of Chiefs of Police.
 He also spoke at the International Criminal Justice Expo & Conference.
 He has trained lawyers in civil rights law at continuing legal education seminars for various groups including the Association of Trial Lawyers of America, Boston Bar Association, Massachusetts Academy of Trial Attorneys, Massachusetts Bar Association, Massachusetts Continuing Legal Education, Maine Criminal Defense Lawyers, and the National Lawyers Guild.
 He has been a speaker at events at many law schools including Boston University School of Law, George Washington University Law School, Georgetown University Law Center, Harvard Law School, Northeastern University School of Law, Suffolk University School of Law, University of Washington Law School, Vermont Law School, and Yale Law School.